About Us

 About Brad Eades

 He and his wife Cindy are St. Louis Missouri natives.
-They met and married in seminary, Covenant Theological Seminary where Cindy graduated with a Master of Counseling (MAC) and Brad with Master of Divinity (MDiv).
+They met and married in seminary, Covenant Theological Seminary where Cindy graduated with a Master of Counseling (MAC 2003) and Brad with Master of Divinity (MDiv 2004).
 He is ordained in the PCA (Presbyterian Church in America) and is a board-certified chaplain with the ACCC (Association of Certified Christian Chaplains).
+His ecclesiastical endorsement is with PRCC: Presbyterian and Reformed Commission on Chaplains.
 He is also certified in thanatology: death, dying, and bereavement.
-He works as bereavement manager and grief counselor at Hospice of the Valley (just a few blocks from our church) where he has served since 2005.
-His wife Cindy is a Christian sex therapist at Huntsville Professional Counseling.
+He was the bereavement manager and grief counselor at Hospice of the Valley (2005-2021).
+In addition to being senior pastor at Vintage Faith Church, he currently works as a pastoral counselor at Huntsville Professional Counseling with his wife, Cindy, who is a Christian sex therapist at Huntsville Professional Counseling.
+Brad is also certified (AASAT) to work with individuals with unwanted sex addictions.